homecoded/sucodo/README.md

 OTHER TODOs:

+* analyze view: click anywhere on the page but another suspicious phrase, will leave phrase select mode
 * update the colors in analyze mode
 * make "Go" button brighter
 * do not check last word group in a paragraph if it is significantly smaller than the set wordgroup length